cpt-max/Docs/MonoGame Compute Shader Guide.md

 ## 5. Indirect Drawing <a name="indirect-drawing"></a>

-When objects are beeing processed in a compute shader, the CPU sometimes doesn't know how many objects need to be drawn, especially when the compute shader is responsible for spawn and destroy.
+When objects are being processed in a compute shader, the CPU sometimes doesn't know how many objects need to be drawn, especially when the compute shader is responsible for spawn and destroy.
 Possible ways to deal with situations like these could be:

-- always draw the maximum number of objects possible, making sure unused objects are not visible in the end.
+- Always draw the maximum number of objects possible, making sure unused objects are not visible in the end.
 Disadvantage: Drawing more objects than needed and complicating  shaders, as they need to discard unused objects (e.g. collapsing vertices into a single point)
-- write the number of active objects into a buffer in a compute shader, then download that data to the CPU for drawing.
+- Write the number of active objects into a buffer in a compute shader, then download that data to the CPU for drawing.
 Disadvantage: GPU and CPU are forced to synchronize, which can be very bad for performance.

-With indirect draw a 3rd option becomes available.
+With indirect draw, a 3rd option becomes available.
 Like with option 2 the total number of active objects is written into a buffer from a compute shader, but that data never gets downloaded to the CPU.
 When it's time to draw, instead of passing the number of objects directly to the draw call, the buffer containing the instance count is passed.

 A simple sample project demonstrating indirect draw can be found [here](https://github.com/cpt-max/MonoGame-Shader-Samples/tree/object_culling_indirect_draw).
 A more complex indirect draw sample can be found [here](https://github.com/cpt-max/MonoGame-Shader-Samples/tree/indirect_draw_instances).